christophegrall/cs490-egym/README.md

 # eGym Application
 Group project for CS 490 class.
-(Work in progress)
+(Work in progress) defnintely a work in progress (RS)